lvgl/lvgl/docs/widgets/arc.rst

 ****************

 -  :cpp:enumerator:`LV_PART_MAIN` Draws a background using the typical background style properties and an arc using the arc style properties.
-The arc’s size and position will respect the *padding* style properties.
+The arc's size and position will respect the *padding* style properties.
 -  :cpp:enumerator:`LV_PART_INDICATOR` Draws another arc using the *arc* style properties.
 Its padding values are interpreted relative to the background arc.
 -  :cpp:enumerator:`LV_PART_KNOB` Draws a handle on the end of the indicator using all background properties and padding values.
-With zero padding the knob size is the same as the indicator’s width.
+With zero padding the knob size is the same as the indicator's width.
 Larger padding makes it larger, smaller padding makes it smaller.

 Usage